-useQuery allows you call a defined query (via createQuery)
+useQuery allows you use a query factory (via createQuery)

-The return of useQuery is a read-only value which is the result of calling an Accessor.
+The return of useQuery is a read-only value which is the result of the query fetcher.

 Query's have built in support for Suspense and Error Boundaries with no extra effort.

-To obtain a query value, simply pass in the defined query to the hook and bind the value in your JSX.
+To use query factories within React components, simply pass in the defined query to the hook and bind the value in your JSX.

-To utilize the native React Suspense API with your query, simply wrap the parent
+To utilize the native React Suspense API with your query, wrap the parent

-of the component calling the query in Suspense as per requirements of the React
+of the component using the query in Suspense as per requirements of the React

 API.